ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 ========================================================================
 In your run directory, there is a file named ``model_configure``.
 Change the variable ``output_file`` to ``'netcdf'`` or ``'nemsio'``.
-The variable ``output_file`` if only valid when the write component is activated by setting ``quilting`` to .true. in the ``model_configure`` file.
+The variable ``output_file`` is only valid when the write component is activated by setting ``quilting`` to .true. in the ``model_configure`` file.